NOAA-CO-OPS/Coastal_Hazards_Example_Notebooks/HTF_Annual_Outlook_code/README.md

 # Overview

+The [Annual High Tide Flooding (HTF) Outlook](https://tidesandcurrents.noaa.gov/high-tide-flooding/annual-outlook.html) is NOAA’s product that provides the number of predicted high tide flooding days for the upcoming meteorological year (May to April).
 This repository contains Python code used to produce NOAA’s Annual High Tide Flooding (HTF) Outlook.
 This code which was originally written in MatLab has been translated to Python to streamline and automate the process of producing Annual HTF Outlooks, and provide broader, open-source access to authoritative data sources.
 This suite of code was first used to develop the 2024-25 Annual HTF Outlook, and is the operational source code for future Annual HTF Outlooks until methods are modified or enhanced further.
 It also contains scripts to generate station-based and regional-based statistics as well as graphics.
 In addition, there is an interactive notebook in which the user can explore the underlying data and results.

 ## ***Set Up***
 To run the code, users will need to set up a virtual environment with certain modules.
 The ht_outlook.yml file provides the conda environment needed to run all of the scripts in this project.